Quentin Israel: Club rugby

 Israel represented the Havelock Sports Club from 1958 to 1965, and was a member of the 1961 Clifford Cup winning team.
 Although he did not represent Sri Lanka, he was a member of the All Ceylon pool and squad, which he would later coach, winning on many occasions.
 He also held positions of honorary secretary, entertainment secretary and president.

 Coach

 He is most widely known as the 1st XV coach at S. Thomas' College, Mount Lavinia, who registered 43 wins in a row.

 One of his protégés was Sri Lankan player Michael Jayasekera, described by Havelocks Rugby Club coach Gamini Fernando as "being gift-wrapped and delivered to his club by Quentin Israel".
-Jayasekera went on to become the Chairman of the Board of Selectors.
-Another protégé was Sri Lankan player PL Munasinghe.
+Jayasekera went on to become the chairman of the board of selectors.
+Another protégé was Sri Lankan player P. L. Munasinghe.
 Jayasekera and Munasinghe both played in 1975 and 1976 and were later described as the best Thomian team, by sports journalist Sharm de Alwis.

 He later coached Trinity College, which won the Bradby Shield on five occasions.

 He also served the Sri Lanka Rugby Football Union (SLRFU), besides being the coach of the national under 19 side, and taking over coaching of Galle Rugby Football Club after retiring from Trinity College.